Agile & UCD Project

 DIVE – Digital work environment and Ehealth

-This is an action research project where we collaborate with the County Council in Uppsala
+This is an action research project where we collaborate with Region Uppsala

 The DIVE programme started in 2015 and contains several areas of collaboration such as evaluation of the implementation of a new surgical planning system, the design of future support systems in health care and the collaboration through the IT in Society course unit at Uppsala University.